How do I fix plantar fasciitis?

-Heel pain (heel spurs and plantar fasciitis ) is a common complaint that affects both men and women, regardless of age,activity or occupation.
-Heel pain can encompass a range of conditions and causes, and successful treatment requires a thorough knowledge of all these potential issues in order to achieve an optimal outcome.
+Heel pain (heel spurs and plantar fasciitis ) is a common foot complaint that affects both men and women, regardless of age,activity or occupation.
+However, it is far more common in people over 40, as their connective tissues stiffen and become less flexible.
+Heel pain can encompass a range of conditions and causes, and successful treatment requires a thorough knowledge of all these issues in order to achieve an optimal outcome.

 Many people with heel pain may have a bone spur present under the heel, but this is rarely the cause of the pain, or more likely to be a result of the condition.

 The most common cause for heel pain is plantar fasciitis, an inflammation of a band of tissue (the plantar fascia) within the arch of the foot that inserts into the heel bone.
 This commonly causes pain when getting out of bed in the morning, and may recur through the day.
 Often patients described the feeling of a ‘stone bruise’ under the heel.
-The treatment of plantar fasciitis can involve the use of taping, stretching, anti-inflammatory medication, foot orthoses and ultrasound therapy.
-Most people will respond to these conservative measures, however some may require an injection in the heel to help with the pain, or in the worst cases may require an operation to release part of the fascia.
+The treatment of plantar fasciitis can involve the use of taping, stretching, anti-inflammatory medication, foot orthoses and ultrasound (shockwave) therapy.

 Other causes of heel pain can include:

-- Nerve entrapment’s within the heel (eg Baxter’s neuritis)
+- Nerve entrapment’s within the heel (eg Baxter’s neuritis, tarsal tunnel syndrome)

 - Various types of arthritic conditions (eg psoriatic arthritis)

 - Stress fractures of the calcaneus